Mary González

 Mary Edna González (born October 30, 1983) is an American politician who serves in the Texas House of Representatives from House District 75.
-She is a member of the Democratic Party and was elected in November of 2012 to represent an area that includes eastern El Paso County, parts of the city of El Paso and the towns of Socorro, Clint, Fabens, Horizon City, San Elizario and Tornillo.
+She is a member of the Democratic Party and was elected in November 2012 to represent an area that includes eastern El Paso County, parts of the city of El Paso and the towns of Socorro, Clint, Fabens, Horizon City, San Elizario and Tornillo.
 She is also the first openly pansexual elected official in the United States.

 Her primary platforms are to increase economic development, improve public schools, equality, and support agriculture in District 75.

 Early life and education

 Mary González was born and raised in Clint, Texas and graduated from Clint High School.

 González received her bachelor's degree in History and Mexican American Studies from the University of Texas at Austin (UT Austin) and her master's degree in Social Justice from St. Edward's University.
 In 2019, she received her doctoral degree in Curriculum and Instruction-Cultural Studies in Education from the University of Texas at Austin.